 But there are a few steps you can take to protect your plants during the winter.
 Spreading a 3-inch layer of mulch, pine straw or hay around the base of your plant will insulate the roots.
 Covering your plant with a sturdy fabric, like burlap or an old blanket, will protect it.
 The cover should be held up by stakes so it doesn’t get weighed down or become too heavy for your plant.

 Growing Zones: The Details of the Maps

-To find out exactly which zone you’re in, click here and type in your zip code.
+To find out exactly which zone you’re in,type in your zip code at our site.
 After entering your zip code, you can browse a list of plants recommended for specific growing zones and your area.
 Every plant page has a map towards the bottom of the page, and our recommended growing zone for the plant is shaded in blue.
 Therefore, you can look at the map and see if your location falls in the shaded blue area or not.